iLya2IK/wchttpserver/examples/restjson/README.md

 The server operates in the REST architecture mode.
 The server can accept POST requests and respond with JSON objects.
 The server simulates a simple online store capable of creating customers, products, and adding products to a customer cart.

+In the original demo, a session was created every time you connect to an unknown client with a blank or unrecognized "cid" cookie.
+This example shows a simple workaround by defining an inheritor for the TWCPreAnalizeClientNoSessionJob class.

 ## Server testing

 > curl -k -H "Content-Type: application/json" -X POST "https://localhost:8080/addClient.json?id=1&name=vasya"